 On speaking to some parents, I find some fairly common themes to their questions… ‘What should I do?
 He’s in there playing and he’s supposed to be napping, or when he’s supposed to be going to sleep at night.
 I don’t know what to do?’

-My advice is to definitely not to make a big deal about it.
+To definitely not to make a big deal about it.
 It’s often a developmental phase that you’re child’s going through.
 It often happens between one and two years of age.
 It’s mainly due to the acquisition of new skills, especially language.
 They’re learning so much at such a rapid pace, they need time to process that.

 They often do it by babbling, singing or talking, and that’s part of the process of just organizing all this new information.
 My first piece of advice is try not to panic about it.
 If your child’s in there for an hour or an hour and a half, shouting, singing, and having fun, yes, they didn’t sleep, but it was still a break.
 You got a break.
 They got a break.
 It’s still a rest because there’s limited stimulation in their cot.
 You can just call it naptime Go in, get your child out, and proceed with your day.